 Understanding the DV Lottery Program

 The DV program is an importation scheme awarded by the number of annual allotments to citizens from those countries with historically low rates of immigration to the United States.
 There are several requirements: it consists of two major requirements: (nationality), (education) (work experience) You need to come from a certain country and maybe have a certain degree or work experience.
-Must not be inadmissible to the United state imagine under the law Immigration and Nationality Act.
+Also, you must not be inadmissible to the United state imagine under the law Immigration and Nationality Act.

 The Competition is Fierce